raystack/dagger/docs/guides/creating.md

 OUTPUT_KAFKA_TOPIC=test-kafka-output
 ```

-- Dimensions & metrics from the SELECT section in the query should be mapped to field names in the output proto.
+- Dimensions & metrics from the SELECT section in the query need to be mapped to field names in the output proto.
 - Find more examples on Kafka sink SQL queries here[update link].

 ## Advanced Data processing